WebberZone/knowledgebase/readme.txt

 * Enhancements:
 	* The plugin will now look for templates within `wp-content/knowledgebase/templates` folder if it is not found within the existing theme before using the plugin's included templates
 	* Alerts block now shows a preview and the Default style is inserted correctly
+	* Upgrade settings handling to use the WebberZone Settings_API class

 = 2.1.2 =